 The PBSC has pursued a variety of projects and initiatives in support of its aims and objectives.

-• Production of liturgical resources for clergy and worship leaders.
-Available are booklets on how to lead Prayer Book services, audio recordings of BCP service music, and auxiliary service material for Holy Week.
+- Production of liturgical resources for clergy and worship leaders.
+Available are a set of optional Old Testament lections to complement the Prayer Book eucharistic lectionary, booklets on how to lead Prayer Book services, audio recordings of BCP service music, auxiliary service material for Holy Week, and more.

-• Defending the ongoing use of the Prayer Book and upholding the doctrine contained in it.
-Most recently, the PBSC produced a statement on “Medical Assistance in Dying (Maid), reflecting the doctrine expressed in the BCP relating to suicide.
+- Defending the ongoing use of the Prayer Book and upholding the doctrine contained in it.
+In 2024, the PBSC released a commentary on “Pray without Ceasing”, the new resource for daily prayer developed by the Anglican Church of Canada.
+In 2023 it produced a statement on “Medical Assistance in Dying (MAiD)”, reflecting the doctrine expressed in the BCP relating to suicide.
 Beginning in 2018, the Society was instrumental in producing a new prayer, “For Reconciliation with the Jewish People”, which received final assent at the 2023 General Synod and will be included in all future publications of the 1962 Canadian Prayer Book.
 In 2014 it submitted a response to the Commission on the Marriage Canon, upholding the Prayer Book doctrine of marriage.
 These and other initiatives are documented here.

 Origin of the PBSC